Ishmaeel/YetAnotherCampfireSaving/README.md

 ## Features

-* **You can now save within friendly bases**, as long as you are protected from emissions.
+* **You can now save within neutral and friendly bases**, as long as you are protected from emissions.
 * After five minutes of gameplay, you will be awarded a **Mommy Token** that allows you to quickly save and quit.
 * Campfires need to be lit before you can save.
 Carry matchboxes.
 * Nearby campfire detection radius is extended, so you can save without burning your feet.